johannesstroebele91/React-Library/1_prerequisites/how-react-works.md

 - that combines HTML, CSS and JS
 - for building user interfaces
 - that are re-usable and reactive

+If a application is writtin

+- only with HTML, CSS, and JS
+- the code needs to be written in a imperative way
+- which leads to duplications and more code
+- in comparison to React

 React mainly manages